alicebob/sqlittle/README.md

 This should not exist.

-Based on https://sqlite.org/fileformat2.html and emipirical evicende.
+Based on https://sqlite.org/fileformat2.html and emipirical evidence.